EvelynZapata20/DoggyCare/README.md

 ## Google Cloud Implementation

-In case the server has been enabled by the creators, you can access DoggyCare by entering the following IP address in your web browser:
+If the server has been activated by the administrators, you can access DoggyCare by entering the following IP address in your web browser:

     http://34.42.58.33